TejasQ/tejaskumar.com/blog/1662231166334__health-fitness-devrel-hemophilia.md

 Just kidding!
 We need to establish some context first.
 You see, my life is quite different from most because **I have a rare genetic disease that affects about 1 in 20,000 people in the United States**.
 Pretty sure that can be considered _"rare"_.
 It's called [hemophilia](https://www.mayoclinic.org/diseases-conditions/hemophilia/symptoms-causes/syc-20373327) and is _the literal worst_.
 The TL;DR of it is that when I start bleeding (both _internally_ and _externally_), I cannot stop: my body is unable to produce [factor 8](https://pubmed.ncbi.nlm.nih.gov/6424437/), a protein responsible to stop bleeding.

 Of course, thankfully there's medicine for it.
 Of course, the world is a messed up and unequal place, so this medicine is [ridiculously expensive](https://www.statista.com/statistics/1089192/price-of-factor-viii-by-country/).
 The drug I need (called **Recombinant Factor VIII (rFVIII)**) costs about $2.53 per International Unit (IU).
 For optimal treatment, I need about 3000 IU, 3 times a week.
-That's about $22,770 a month. **If I don't take this, my risk of death is and remains very high**.
+That's about $22,770 _a week_. **If I don't take this, my risk of death is and remains very high**.

 <iframe width="100%" style="aspect-ratio: 16/9; min-height: 300px;" src="https://www.youtube.com/embed/TUIcTl9Hto4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>